 Once you've identified the areas you need to learn more about, you can choose from a number of study methods.
 Here are nine to get you started.

-- Take EAC branch seminars and college or university courses.
+- Take Editors Canada branch seminars and college or university courses.
 Look for those that develop the skills specified in Professional Editorial Standards (2009), particularly the ones you need to work on.
 Past candidates have found courses in grammar and punctuation particularly helpful.

 - Study the relevant sections of Meeting Professional Editorial Standards (MPES).
 This four-volume set of self-tests covers the four core areas of the standards.
 Edit the exercises and then check your work against the responses provided.
 Study the discussions carefully.
 The original two-volume edition (Meeting Professional Standards), based on Professional Editorial Standards (1999), is still available and is another good study aid.